 Scale.
 Though T-Mobile has gained some subscriber share in recent years, Verizon and AT&T's scale advantages enable them to realize greater scale efficiencies than T-Mobile.

-"AT&T and Verizon Wireless have higher asset utilization measured by the number of customers supported per unit of fixed cost network (e.g., cell towers)."
-Additionally, "T-Mobile must instead allocate the largely fixed costs of its network over less than half of the subscriber base of AT&T or Verizon, so T-Mobile's costs-per-subscriber are substantially higher."
-This scale better enables the two larger rivals to invest in new businesses and acquire assets with which to enhance or expand their networks, such as the millimeter wave spectrum that will be critical to future 5G deployments.
+"AT&T and Verizon Wireless have higher asset utilization measured by the number of customers supported per unit of fixed cost network (e. g., cell towers)."
+340 Additionally, "T-Mobile must instead allocate the largely fixed costs of its network over less than half of the subscriber base of AT&T or Verizon, so T-Mobile's costs-per-subscriber are substantially higher."
+341 This scale better enables the two larger rivals to invest in new businesses and acquire assets with which to enhance or expand their networks, such as the millimeter wave spectrum that will be critical to future 5G deployments.
+342

 Scale differentials, such as the gap between T-Mobile and the much larger Verizon and AT&T, are compounding.
 Lacking sufficient scale to spread costs, T-Mobile will fall farther behind, and Verizon and AT&T will continue to be positioned to capitalize on new spectrum acquisition opportunities, whether at auction or in the secondary market.
 As Mike Sievert states, "without a large and well-resourced challenger, [Verizon and AT&T] will remain unchecked and able to further distance themselves from any meaningful competition in the 5G era."
+343

-343 nationwide 5G network during the next few years.
+Spectrum and Network.
+As discussed in greater detail above, as a standalone company, T-Mobile does not have the spectrum portfolio required to launch a competitive, broad, and deep nationwide 5G network during the next few years.
 T-Mobile's thin layer of 600 MHz spectrum provides excellent coverage, but is inadequate for purposes of providing target 5G speeds, low latency, or robust capacity.
-Greater capacity is the most important component for achieving cost reductions and, in turn, price reductions for consumers.
+344 Greater capacity is the most important component for achieving cost reductions and, in turn, price reductions for consumers.
 Without this capacity, not only is T-Mobile less able to compete with Verizon and AT&T in terms of network capability, but it also is limited in its ability to continue driving down prices to increase consumer benefit.
 T-Mobile's capacity challenges will intensify as customer demand for mobile data continues to grow and more subscribers seek unlimited data plans.
-As Mike Sievert notes, "[w]ithout the proposed transaction, T-Mobile's ability to continue exerting competitive pressure on Verizon and AT&T is likely to plateau because of its smaller subscriber share, revenue base, and longer-term spectrum constraints.
+345 As Mike Sievert notes, "[w]ithout the proposed transaction, T-Mobile's ability to continue exerting competitive pressure on Verizon and AT&T is likely to plateau because of its smaller subscriber share, revenue base, and longer-term spectrum constraints."
+346